Our Doula Cooperative

 Karla grew up in a small community in southern Manitoba, but spent her summers in Fort McMurray with her extended family.
 After university, she moved to Fort McMurray to continue her career in public affairs and Aboriginal relations.
 Karla and her husband, Greg, have three children – 16 year-old Erica, 5 year-old Jett, and 3 year-old Zyah.
 Their two youngest children were born at the Northern Lights Regional Health Centre.
 When Karla isn’t sharing and expanding her doula knowledge, attending births, managing a busy career, or being a full-time mom, you can find her traveling, camping, or curled up watching movies – all with her family, of course.

-Karla is currently an on-call Doula supporting the Cooperative.
+Karla is a Certified Doula with DONA International and is currently an on-call Doula supporting the Cooperative.

 Hometown: Fort McMurray, AB

 Heather is our co-founder of the “Higher Health Doula Cooperative”, having been born in Fort McMurray, she always felt a strong connection to give back to our beautiful and unique community.
 Her passion for seeing positive birth experiences drives her to volunteer countless hours ensuring the goal of healthy mother’s and healthy families in Fort McMurray is met.